-A shift in technologies will expand traditional methods of data generation, data storage, and data analysis capabilities that will reduce friction and costs, while streamlining processes in many data-intensive industries like insurance.
+A shift in technologies and data management will expand traditional methods of data generation, data storage, and data analysis capabilities that will reduce friction and costs, while streamlining processes in many data-intensive industries like insurance.

 Part One of this series presented topics about the great volume of new data types, such as data generated by the Internet of Things (IoT), and how that will be a catalyst for improved risk management, loss prevention, and expanded capabilities for insurance processes.

 Of course, the data alone is just a huge pile of ones and zeroes.
 Data managers, data scientists, and other talented analysts need more efficient and effective ways to store and process the data on its journey to becoming useful information.

 A technology shift will expand the traditional methods of data generation, data storage, and data analysis.
 Those three factors are the drivers of the digitization of processes for many data-intensive industries, including risk management and insurance, that will reduce friction, reduce costs, improve safety, reduce accidents, and streamline contracts and claim settlements.
 Understanding the value of enterprise data management is essential to using improved methods effectively.

 Early Days of Data Storage

 It’s often useful to examine the earliest methods of data storage, just to understand the models and how they have evolved.
 There is no need to go back to the chalkboards in the Lloyd’s of London coffeehouse, but consider insurers in the pre-computer era.
 Data has always been at the very core of insurer functions; without exposure and incurred loss data, actuaries cannot project future loss costs and develop rates, and they cannot make informed judgments on the size of claim reserves.